alanng10/class-lang/Docue/Article/Execute/a.md

 The third tier is effect load.

 Module execute speeds is measured in count of function call base line maximum duration.

+Class system programming module Infra memory allocation maide returns memory address of memory block that can be read or write to without triggering function call.